Rex Burkhead Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Matchup vs. Tennessee

-- In his three career matchups against them, Burkhead has averaged 14.7 rushing yards per game versus the Titans, 33.8 fewer than his over/under in Sunday's game.
+- Burkhead has averaged 14.7 rushing yards per game in his three career matchups against the Titans, 34.8 fewer yards than his over/under in Sunday's game.

-- Burkhead, in three matchups versus the Titans, has not run for a TD.
+- In three games against the Titans Burkhead has not run for a touchdown.

 - Note: Burkhead's stats vs. Titans date back to 2016.